 Water used in ten minutes: 12 litres x 10 minutes = 120 litres

-If you need any help with calculations, worksheets, etc. please contact Nicole Hancock at firstname.lastname@example.org phone Safe Drinking Water Foundation at 1-306-934-0389, we do have time to help you (and she loves math - actually, she's also a high school math teacher!).
+If you need any help with calculations, worksheets, etc. please contact Nicole Hancock at firstname.lastname@example.org or 1-306-934-0389, she does have time to help you (and she loves math - actually, she's also a high school math teacher!).